sphynkx/yurtube/README.md

 - `STORAGE_REMOTE_ADDRESS` - remote host and port
 - `STORAGE_REMOTE_TLS` - set true to use auth
 - `STORAGE_REMOTE_TOKEN` - set token same as on service side

+Check `services/storage/storage_proto/ytstorage.proto`.
+It must be same as one in `ytstorage` installation.
+Otherwise you need regenerate proto files..
+Just run `gen_proto.sh` in the same dir.

 ### Sprites preview service (external)